rsyncOSX/RsyncOSXdocs/content/post/Remotelogins.md

 +++
 author = "RsyncOSX"
-date = "2020-04-16"
+date = "2020-04-17"
-title =  "Passwordless logins to remote servers" tags = ["passwordless"] categories = ["remotelogins"] description = "How to setup remote logins, there are two possibilties."
+title =  "Remote servers and passwordless logins" tags = ["passwordless"] categories = ["remotelogins"] description = "There are two ways to setup password less logins to remote servers."
 +++
-There are two ways to setup passwordless logins to a **remote server** and RsyncOSX supports both.
-It is advised to use ssh and ssh-keys because the traffic is encrypted and it is considered more secure.
+There are two ways to setup passwordless logins to a remote server and RsyncOSX supports both.
+It is advised to use ssh and ssh-keys, method one below, because the traffic is encrypted and it is considered more secure.

 ### (1) Encrypted protocol by ssh and ssh-keys

-Utilizing ssh enables **passwordless** logins to remote servers by ssh private and public key-pair.
+Utilizing ssh enables passwordless logins to remote servers by ssh private and public key-pair.

 Using [ssh-keys](https://wiki.archlinux.org/index.php/SSH_keys) is in general considered more safe than standard password solutions (single factor authentication). ssh-keys is based upon [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).